-- Bad solder joint on the ESP8266-12 module - Bad solder joint on the drivers (#1 reason!) - Bad solder joint on the 104 resistors around the drivers - Reversed driver chip - Bad solder joint and/or reversed NTD3055 MOSFET - Weak battery - No deployment power (i.e. nothing on the DP+/- pads OR DP+ not jumpered to B+)
+- Bad solder joint on the ESP8266-12 module - Bad solder joint on the drivers (#1 reason!) - Bad solder joint on the 104 resistors around the drivers - Reversed driver chip - Bad solder joint and/or reversed Power MOSFET - Weak battery (Use a freshly-charged 2S/7.4V LiPo battery) - No deployment power - (Is the Deployment Power showing "ON" in the status page?)